★ ★ ★

 Visit Williamsburg is bringing the nation together—one stitch at a time—through the celebration of America250 and Virginia250 with the creation of The Great American Birthday Quilt.
 This collaborative project invites participants from across the country to craft a lasting tribute to America’s story.
 Led by Steve Prince, Director of Engagement and Distinguished Artist in Residence at the Muscarelle Museum of Art at The College of William & Mary, in partnership with Visit Williamsburg, the quilt celebrates unity, creativity, and the American spirit.

-The completed quilt will be unveiled on April 11, 2026 and displayed at the Colonial Williamsburg Visitor Center throughout 2026.
+The completed quilt was unveiled on April 11, 2026 and will be displayed at the Colonial Williamsburg Regional Visitor Center throughout 2026.
+Measuring 500 feet long and 5 feet wide, the quilt will be exhibited in rotating sections.